Embedded analytics are coming to the rescue of increasingly overstretched compliance departments

-Ward: "If you're not able to get the complete picture, you're not really solving the problem.
+Sheridan: "If you're not able to get the complete picture, you're not really solving the problem.
 Maybe you don't trust the data, having had to pull it together in an improvised fashion.
 With dashboards, you know the data is accurate and will remain accurate, as it will be updated frequently."

 Dashboards also put this key data directly in front of those who need to see it, be it compliance officers or employee supervisors.
-"Our dashboards will appear in the existing STAR Platform," says Ward, "the interface our clients and end users know so well, and are comfortable getting around in.
+"Our dashboards will appear in the existing STAR Platform," says Sheridan, "the interface our clients and end users know so well, and are comfortable getting around in.
 They'll be easy to use, with master controls at the top that let you slide and dice the data, which will subsequently change all of the analytics you see.
 Date range.
 Action.
 Currency.
 You can adjust your min-max values, which then affects all the reports on the page.
 Sometimes you don’t know what you're looking for until you see it, and so it’s important to be able to filter and shape the data in different ways and have the dashboards immediately respond."

 SHOW ME THE ANALYTICS